-I decided to write my last post on LLLT after reading about a new laser device called the Theradome.
+I decided to write my original post on laser and hair growth after reading about a new laser device called the Theradome.
 Since the HairMax Lasercomb first became popular a decade ago, a number of new laser products and contraptions have entered the market.
 However, it seems like the Theradome (released in 2013) is the first one that is getting as much publicity as the HairMax Lasercomb.
 Update: Also see my posts on iRestore for a comparison.

-The Theradome is advertised as being the “First and Only FDA OTC Cleared Clinical Strength Laser Hair Therapy for Home Use”.
+The Theradome laser is advertised as being the “First and Only FDA OTC Cleared Clinical Strength Laser Hair Therapy for Home Use”.
 It has been given FDA 510(k) clearance and is not likely to result in any serious side effects with correct use.
 The device comes with a 1-year warranty, and you can order replacement parts and batteries from the manufacturer.